 If you’d like to read the beginning of our story, go here.

-If you’re wondering how this deletion came about, here’s the long story, my favorite post.
+If you’re wondering how this deletion came about, here’s the long story.
 The short story: it was a spontaneous occurrence when Fiona began her life as a microscopic seed of cells.

 If you’re curious about the blog’s title, go here.